EXXETA/SemanticMocking/README.md

     _storageService.Assert.UserWasDeleted(true);
 }
 ```

+Even for these short unit tests we can see some benefits here:
-As we can see the tests got even shorter and even more readable.
-There is no code duplication
+- The tests are even shorter and easier to understand
+- There is less code duplication
-and no irrelevant aspects anymore.
-Also there is no code specific to moq in these tests.
-Therefore changing the mocking framework late in the project becomes easier.
+- changing the mocking framework will be easier (no code specific to moq)

-A side-effect is also that your unit tests are easier to grasp in a code review.
+# But know we are hiding the implementation details of the dependencies!
+Yes that is true.
+But does that really matter?
+We are testing the view model class
+and not the dependencies.
+The implementation details are just one F12-key press away.

+Abstracting the details of the dependencies helps to focus on the interaction of the sut
+with the dependencies on a semantic level not a technical one.
-From my experience the bigger the pull request is the less likely it is that someone will
+Also from my experience the bigger a pull request is the less likely it is that someone will
-have a deep look at the unit tests when they are hard to read/understand.
+have a deep look at the unit tests.
+Especially when they are hard to read and understand.

-You may wonder if it would improve the semantic meaning use single mock methods in this example
-instead of using boolean parameters:
+# Whouldn't the mock methods look nicer without the boolean parameter?
+You mean like this?

 ```c#
 _storageService.Assert.UserWasDeleted();

 _storageService.Assert.UserWasNotDeleted();
 ```

 You can do this for sure.
-I for myself want to keep the list of mock methods short and want to
+I for myself like to keep the list of mock methods short and want to
 be able to reuse existing methods by parameterizing them.
 When you provide good xml documentation and
 parameter names, intellisense will give you a good explanation how to use these parameters.
 Remember that I said we should understand these mock methods as an API for your dependencies?
 Every API should be well documented (except everything that is self explaining).
 The mock methods are no exception.
+I know this won't help much during a code review you do in Jira or Azure DevOps and not in the IDE.
+Therefore you
+should develop a common sense for when and how to use mock methods parameters within your team.

 # Ok, now you have convinced me.
 How can I start using it?
 Great.
 The easiest way to start is to add the SemanticMocking nuget packages to your test project.